 Note that many student loan lenders and servicers are offering relief options during the coronavirus outbreak, so be sure to also check out our Student Loan Hero Coronavirus Information Center for additional news and details.

-But as more and more borrowers felt the pinch of student loan debt repayment, a new industry was born to help make it a bit more manageable: student loan refinancing.
+In years past, you were stuck with your student loan interest rates and repayment plan.
+But as more and more borrowers felt the pinch of student loan repayment, a new industry was born to help make things more manageable: student loan refinancing.

 Student loan refinancing is a great way to make payments more manageable, but there are important things to consider before you decide to refinance your student loans.

 Through the process of refinancing, you are essentially applying for a private loan.
 If you already have private loans, that might not be an issue.
 But if you have federal student loans, you’ll give up your federal student loan protections, including:

 - Income-driven repayment (IDR) plans: IDR plans are a smart option for those struggling to afford their payments.
 With a longer repayment term and a monthly payment that is a percentage of your discretionary income, you can dramatically reduce your minimum payment with an IDR plan.
 But when you refinance, you’re ineligible for IDR plans.